Wattful/automatic-NBA-highlights/config/README.md

 	For example, a play will satisfy `"Player: Giannis Antetokounmpo"` if it involves Giannis Antetokounmpo.
 	* Team - Represented as a String, case-insensitive, formatted as {`"Team: TEAM_NAME"`.
 A play satisfies this constraint if it was committed by this team.
 	The string must be a team's official, full name (See `highlights/Team.java` for a list of NBA teams and their official, full names.)
-	For example, a play will satisfy {@code "Team: Portland Trail Blazers"} if it was committed by the Portland Trail Blazers.
+	For example, a play will satisfy `"Team: Portland Trail Blazers"` if it was committed by the Portland Trail Blazers.
-	* Play type - Represented as a String, case-insensitive, formatted as {@code "Type: TYPE_NAME"}.
+	* Play type - Represented as a String, case-insensitive, formatted as `"Type: TYPE_NAME"`.
 A play satisfies this constraint if it is of this play type.
 	All play types are defined as enum constants in highlights/PlayType.java.
 The given type must match a play type defined in that class exactly (case insensitive), with the exception that underscores can be replaced with spaces.
 	For example, the strings `"Type: AND_ONE_DUNK"`, `"Type: AND ONE DUNK"`, `"Type: and_one_dunk"`, and `"Type: AND ONE_DuNk"` all correspond to the PlayType.AND_ONE_DUNK enum constant.
-	* Time of game - Represented as a String, case-insensitive, formatted as {@code "Time: TIME_OF_GAME"}.
+	* Time of game - Represented as a String, case-insensitive, formatted as `"Time: TIME_OF_GAME"`.
 A play satisfies this constraint if it is within the specified time of game.
 Time of game can be specified in two ways:
 		* Quarter - The play occurs within the specified quarter or overtime period.
-Acceptable strings for this format include {@code "1st"}, {@code "2nd"}, {@code "3rd"}, {@code "4th"}, {@code "ot"}, {@code "1ot"}, {@code "2ot"}, and so on.
+Acceptable strings for this format include `code "1st"`, `"2nd"`, `"3rd"`, `"4th"`, `"ot"`, `"1ot"`, `"2ot"`, and so on.
-			For example, a play will satisfy {@code "Time: 1st"} if it occurred in the first quarter.
+			For example, a play will satisfy `"Time: 1st"` if it occurred in the first quarter.
 			Note that "ot" specifies *any* overtime period, not just the first overtime.
 			If one only wants to include the first overtime, they should use "1ot".
 		* Specific time - The play occurs between the specified times in the game.
 A time is represented as a number of minutes and a number of seconds, followed by the quarter or overtime period.
 Note that the quarter name must be separated from the time by at least a space.
 			The two times are separated by a dash.
-			For example, a play will satisfy {@code "Time: 03:00 4th-00:00 1ot"} if it occurs between three minutes left in the fourth and the end of
+			For example, a play will satisfy `"Time: 03:00 4th-00:00 1ot"` if it occurs between three minutes left in the fourth and the end of
 			first ovetime, inclusive.
 	* Not constraint - Represented as an object with a single key, `"NOT"` (case insensitive), corresponding to a value of a single constraint.
 	A play satisfies this constraint if it does not satisfy the constraint in the value.